healthchecks/healthchecks/README.md

     SITE_ROOT = "https://my-monitoring-project.com"

-`SITE_NAME` has the default value of "healthchecks.io" and is used throughout the templates.
+`SITE_NAME` has the default value of "Mychecks" and is used throughout the templates.
 Replace it with your own name to personalize your installation.
 Example: